S. Shankar Sastry

 Dr. Sastry was elected into the National Academy of Engineering in 2001 “for pioneering contributions to the design of hybrid and embedded systems.”
 He also received the President of India Gold Medal in 1977, the IBM Faculty Development award for 1983–1985, the NSF Presidential Young Investigator Award in 1985 and the Eckman Award of the of the American Automatic Control Council in 1990, an M.A. (honoris causa) from Harvard in 1994, Fellow of the IEEE in 1994, the Distinguished Alumnus Award of the Indian Institute of Technology in 1999, and the David Marr prize for the best paper at the International Conference on Computer Vision in 1999.
 He is a Fellow of the American Academy of Arts and Sciences (2004).
 He received the Distinguished Alumnus Award from the International House at Berkeley in 2017 and the Berkeley Citation in 2018.
 He received the Chang-Lin Tien Education Leadership Award from the Asia Pacific Fund in 2010.

-He is currently on the corporate boards of C3 IoT, HCL Technologies and Lexmark.
-He is the Chair of the Scientific Advisory Board of Eriksholm, the research arm of Oticon.
+He has been on the corporate boards of C3, HCL Technologies, and the Chair of the Scientific Advisory Board of Eriksholm, the research arm of Oticon.
+He is currently on the board of Lexmark, LLC.
+He is the Honorary Chancellor of Plaksha University in Mohali, India.

 In the News